intuit/QuickBooks-V3-PHP-SDK/README.md

 As the first line in your PHP Script before calling other libraries/Classes.
 (You can declare your own spl autoloader; however, using Composer’s `vendor/autoload.php` hook is recommended).

-For using PHP SDK, the following classes are required:
+For using PHP SDK, the following class is required:
 ~~~php
 use QuickBooksOnline\API\DataService\DataService;
 ~~~
 You need to include them in the script before making your HTTP call.

-### OAuth 1.0
+### OAuth 1.0 Configuration

-There are two ways to provide static configration for prepare the service context for API call:
+There are two ways to provide OAuth configration for prepare the service context for API call:
+1)
 Pass the OAuth configuration as an array:
 ~~~php
 $dataService = DataService::Configure(array(